-My main research interest is the understanding of humans, especially when they’re physically interacting with mechanical devices such as cars, planes or robotic devices.
-After 16 years of research I still don’t understand them… But I did learn a lot about designing and evaluating human-machine interaction, and published over 95 scientific articles on haptics, shared control, human-automation interaction, tele-operation, design and evaluation of driver support systems, modeling of drivers and pilots, neuromuscular control, system identification, and much more.
+My main research interest is the understanding of human behavior when we’re physically interacting with vehicles or tools, especially when these have some form of automation.
+In the past 16 years I learned a lot about designing and evaluating human-machine interaction, and published over a hundred scientific articles on haptics, shared control, human-automation interaction, tele-operation, design and evaluation of driver support systems, modeling of drivers and pilots, sensorimotor control, system identification, and much more.
 I recently gave my inaugural address, outlining my past activities and research vision.

 Teaching is something I very much enjoy, and students seem to enjoy this as well: they’ve voted me as best teacher of the BioMechanical Engineering department for seven consecutive years.
 I was selected best teacher of the faculty in 2013 and 2014, and my course The Human Controller received an international award for outstanding Open CourseWare.

 I also enjoy outreach and presenting to different crowds about how humans and technology interact: from theatre performances and Gala van de Wetenschap 2015 to lectures for Universiteit van Nederland, and from a photo-comic for children to interviews on national TV programs like “Witteman Ontdekt“, “De Volmaakte Mens“, and “Kennis van Nu“.
 For presentations and media appearances I’m currently represented by Bukman Management.